-There are many reasons why you might want to use Java in your Streams application.¬† The most common reason would be if you have existing Java code or libraries that you would like to use in your Streams application, you can write a primitive Java operator that is invoked in your SPL composite.¬† You can also create your entire Streams application using only Java by using the Java Application API, or using the Apache Beam SDK.
+The most common reason why you’d use Java to create your application is if you have existing Java code or libraries that you would like to use in your Streams application.¬† You can write a primitive Java operator that is invoked in your SPL composite or create your entire Streams application using only Java by using the Java Application API, or using the Apache Beam SDK.

-If you are new to Streams and have not done so already, I recommend you read, at a minimum, the Basic Building Blocks section in the Streams Quick Start Guide.¬† This will help you understand Streams concepts and be better equipped to create your own applications.¬† For a deeper dive into Streams, you can also take the Streams course.
+If you are new to Streams and have not done so already, I recommend you read, at a minimum, the Basic Building Blocks section in the Streams Quick Start Guide to understand how Streams applications work. ¬†For a deeper dive into Streams, you can also take the Streams course.

 Developing Java primitive operators